kh4ng-tayto/stm32-lemon-sorting/README.md

 **Computer Vision + Embedded Firmware + UART Communication + Sensor/Actuator Control**

-The project demonstrates the integration of a real-time object detection model with an STM32-based embedded control system.
+The project demonstrates the integration of a real-time computer vision system with an STM32-based embedded controller for automatic product sorting.